 Children and young people are involved in every part of the process – managing the Centre, planning the research programme, and carrying out action research.
 The Centre hosts a young researcher group called UCan.
 This group is open to children and young people across the North West who are interested in carrying out research as a way of bringing about positive change for themselves, their communities, or globally.
 Young people bring ideas for research to the group.
 Adults and young people then work together to bring about change, seek funding and share new knowledge.

 The Centre is directed by Dr Cath Larkins and Dr Candice Satchwell, through the UCLan School of Social Work, Care and Community, together with a board of Associate Directors from the statutory, voluntary and private sectors.
-These are supported by two research fellows dedicated to the Centre along with twenty-four other staff members who are drawn from across seven schools/sections within UCLan: Social Work Care and Community; Community Health and Midwifery; Health Sciences; Law; Centre for Excellence in Learning and Teaching; Community Engagement; Film Media and Performance.
+These are supported by two research fellows dedicated to the Centre along with twenty-four other staff members who are drawn from across seven schools/sections within UCLan: Social Work Care and Community; Community Health and Midwifery; Sport and Health Sciences; Law; Centre for Excellence in Learning and Teaching; Community Engagement; Film Media and Performance.
 Seven of these staff have been recruited this year reflecting growing support for The Centre’s interdisciplinary work.

 Our expertise spans theories and practices of participatory research, crossing the boundaries of practice engagement and theory building, by working alongside children and young people to support them taking on roles as researchers, advisors and co-creators of knowledge.
 Subjects include children and young people’s lived and social citizenship, global perspectives on children’s participation and childhood, contemporary practice with children and young people, student involvement in children and young people’s participation, and participatory methods and pedagogy, including a variety of creative techniques for conducting and disseminating engaging research findings to other young people, local decision makers, national government ministers and international academic audiences.